Procedure Guide ·Cataract Surgery ·2026

 1Is cataract surgery worth it for dogs?

-For most dogs with significant vision loss, surgery is worth it.
-The success rate is 90-95% and vision is restored quickly.
-Dogs adapt to blindness, but restored vision dramatically improves confidence and quality of life.
+For most dogs with significant vision loss, yes.
+Success rate is 90-95% and vision is restored quickly.
+Restored vision improves confidence and quality of life.
 The decision depends on overall health, age, and retinal function.

 2Can cataracts in dogs be treated without surgery?

 No proven medical treatment reverses cataracts.
-Eye drops marketed as cataract treatments are not effective in dogs.
-Anti-inflammatory drops manage secondary inflammation (lens-induced uveitis) but don't clear the cataract.
+Eye drops marketed as cataract treatments are not effective.
+Anti-inflammatory drops manage secondary inflammation but don't clear the cataract.
 Without surgery, the only option is managing blindness.

 3How long does recovery take after cataract surgery?

-The critical recovery period is 4-6 weeks: e-collar at all times, eye drops 3-4 times daily, and strict activity restriction.
-Most dogs see improvement within days.
+Recovery takes 4-6 weeks: e-collar at all times, eye drops 3-4 times daily, and strict rest.
+Most dogs improve within days.
 Follow-up exams at 1 day, 1 week, 1 month, and 3 months.
 Full healing takes about 3 months.

 4What causes cataracts in dogs?

-The most common cause is genetics — inherited cataracts can appear at any age.
+The most common cause is genetics - inherited cataracts can appear at any age.
 Diabetes is the second leading cause.
-Other causes include aging, eye trauma, inflammation, and nutritional deficiencies.
-Predisposed breeds include Cocker Spaniels, Poodles, Huskies, Boston Terriers, and Bichon Frises.
+Other causes: aging, eye trauma, inflammation, nutritional deficiencies.
+Predisposed breeds: Cocker Spaniels, Poodles, Huskies, Boston Terriers, Bichon Frises.

 5Can a dog go blind again after cataract surgery?

-The artificial lens doesn't cloud, but complications can affect vision later.
+The artificial lens doesn't cloud, but complications can affect vision.
 Posterior capsule opacity occurs in ~10-15% of dogs.
 Glaucoma can develop as a late complication.
-Regular follow-up exams catch issues early.
-About 80-85% of dogs maintain good vision long-term.
+Regular follow-ups catch issues early.
+About 80-85% maintain good vision long-term.

 6At what stage should cataract surgery be done?

-The best time is when the cataract is immature to mature — significantly affecting vision but not yet hypermature.
+When the cataract is immature to mature - affecting vision but not yet hypermature.
 Hypermature cataracts are harder to remove.
-Don't wait too long: lens-induced uveitis increases risk of secondary glaucoma and retinal detachment, which can make surgery impossible.
+Don't wait: lens-induced uveitis raises glaucoma and retinal detachment risk, which can make surgery impossible.

 7Does pet insurance cover cataract surgery for dogs?

-Most comprehensive policies cover cataract surgery if enrolled before any eye cloudiness appears.
-Be aware of hereditary condition clauses — some budget policies exclude them.
+Most comprehensive policies cover cataract surgery if enrolled before eye cloudiness appears.
+Watch for hereditary condition clauses - some budget policies exclude them.
 Enroll early for predisposed breeds.
-A clean eye exam on record before the waiting period ends strengthens your claim.
+A clean eye exam on record before the waiting period ends strengthens claims.

 Marcel Janik, founder of RealVetCost